catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 This information is useful to troubleshoot templates, as it allows you to identify whether they are producing the expected events and results.

+Individual events can be further analysed using the ``heat event-show`` command.

 Deleting a stack
 ----------------